 In order to understand the aura of Aly Khan, we have to take a closer look at his body first.
-Apparently, back then many men wondered why Aly Khan was so successful with women, when they met him for the first time.
-Although his is not an unpleasant looking man, he is anything but remarkably handsome.
+Apparently, back then, many men wondered why Aly Khan was so successful with women when they met him for the first time.
+Although he is not an unpleasant looking man, he is anything but remarkably handsome.
 He was not tall at all, measuring a smidge less than 5’6” and weighing about 165 pounds, while his black hair was noticeably thinning in front.
-His voice was not deep but instead slightly high-pitched while his superb Oxford accent definitely made him appear favorably.
+His voice was not deep, but instead slightly high-pitched, while his superb Oxford accent definitely made him appear favorably.
 Aly Khan could not really be categorized by his appearance.
-A friend of his once explained: “When you see Aly in Karachi in Ismaili dress he looks like a Pakistani.
+A friend of his once explained, “When you see Aly in Karachi in Ismaili dress he looks like a Pakistani.
 In Paris he looks like a Frenchman.
 In Rome he could pass for any upper-class Italian.
-Even here in America Aly doesn’t look foreign.”
-Obviously, he had a very adaptable style, and generally he was never a disappointment but on one count: “Sartorially, he is no standout,” said an UN official.
+Even here in America, Aly doesn’t look foreign.”
+Obviously, he had a very adaptable style, and generally, he was never a disappointment but on one count, “Sartorially, he is no standout,” said an UN official.
 “His collar ends stick out.
 He is considered a poor dresser.”

 Now, collar ends are clearly not supposed to stick out, but let’s take a closer look at Aly Kahn’s clothes.

-In his 1936 wedding pictures he wears a 6×1 double breasted chalk stripe suit with a relatively high gorge and wide lapels.
-The jetted pockets are exactly leveled with the lowest pair of buttons and we can see some X-wrinkles which indicate that it is a little bit too tight.
+In his 1936 wedding pictures, he wears a 6×1 double breasted chalk stripe suit with a relatively high gorge and wide lapels.
+The jetted pockets are exactly leveled with the lowest pair of buttons and we can see some X-wrinkles, which indicate that it is a little bit too tight.
 Consequently, the front gaps a little bit.
 Maybe he had something in his pocket.
-His trousers seem just a tad baggy but I think one can observe that regularly.
+His trousers seem just a tad baggy, but I think one can observe that regularly.
 His shiny black shoes are perfectly fine, as is his tie knot.
-The boutonniere is gigantic, but given the width of the lapel in it is not obnoxious in size.
-His shirt seems to be a little bit too long reaching almost to the beginning of his thumb but otherwise, the collar is not gapping and overall he makes a good appearance.
+The boutonniere is gigantic, but given the width of the lapel, it is not obnoxious in size.
+His shirt seems to be a little bit too long, reaching almost to the beginning of his thumb, but otherwise, the collar is not gapping and overall he makes a good appearance.
 As a side note, the Aga Khan to his right it wearing a single breasted 2 button peaked lapel suit with both front buttons closed, which does not look very good in my opinion.
 He always had a preference for lighter colored suits, which certainly did not help to diminish his waistline.

 The next picture shows the young Aly Khan in a plain brown double breasted peaked lapel suit with a single breasted vest, of which the bottom vest button is worn undone.
 It is worn in combination with a plain colored white shirt, red tie and his moustache, he looks quite dapper in my opinion.
 The collar especially seems to fit splendidly.

 Being a horse lover and trader, Aly Khan visited horse races with great frequency.
 In 1949, Aly Khan and Rita Hayworth appeared together at Royal Ascot in the Royal Enclosure – the area where the queen sits and where a formal morning coat or morning suit and top hat is obligatory for male attendants.
-At that time, divorcées were not allowed in the Royal enclosure and so these two caused some uproar.
+At that time, divorcées were not allowed in the Royal enclosure, and so these two caused some uproar.
 In any case, he wore an exquisite three piece mid grey morning suit with white shirt and tie as well as a grey top hat.
 Again, his collar was not gapping at all.
 Considering that he was said to be a sartorial disappointment, he looks rather well put together.
-Just try to remember when you saw someone well dressed the last time in a morning coat!
+Just try to remember then last time you saw someone well dressed in a morning coat!